The Coromandel Roadtrip

 This time around I chose to go by car and started with Thames, a former Gold mining boom town that has everything you need in a service centre without the crowds, cost or hassle of bigger cities.
 Thames is a ‘crafty’ town proud of its heritage and connected to the natural environment with an expansive bush wilderness as its backdrop.

-The nearby Kauearanga Valley is the best place to seek out campgrounds and bush walks which can be done as daytrips or by venturing further up the coromandel ranges and staying overnight at the large hut owned and operated by the Department of Conservation.
+The nearby Kauaeranga Valley is the best place to seek out campgrounds and bush walks which can be done as daytrips or by venturing further up the Coromandel ranges and staying overnight at the large hut owned and operated by the Department of Conservation.

 I arrived in Thames on a Saturday - market day – when the northern end of town known as Grahamstown hosts stallholders outside the shops.
 Grahamstown is only a few blocks from what would be called the centre of Thames but has a relaxed charm that comes from its heritage buildings and intriguing selection of retail stores.

 There’s a knitting shop, the unique New Zealand craft and art at Bounty, an organic co-op, a musical instrument trader, op shops and antiques along with cafes to take it all in from.
 From the tasteful all-white interior of Coco I ordered ginger crunch as sweet and spicy as it should be.
-The vegetarian and gluten free selections at Sola on the opposite side are equally good and provided me with lunch for a picnic up the coast later on.
+The vegetarian and gluten free selections at Cafe Melbourne are equally good and provided me with lunch for a picnic up the coast later on.
 For a town so keen on preserving the charms of yesteryear Thames has certainly kept pace with the modern flat white culture.

 The Thames market provides an even greater than usual selection of local produce with stallholders selling steaming crepes, artesian breads, specialty cheeses, rich chutneys and pickles, seedlings and plants.